Highpointer/Credit_Risk_Analysis/README.md

 The Easy Ensemble AdaBoost Classifier achieved the best results overall.
 It had the highest balanced accuracy score and presented the best results in its confusion matrix and imbalanced classification report.

-Based on these results, we recommend using the <b>Easy Ensemble AdaBoost Classifier</b> mode.
+Based on these results, we recommend using the <b>Easy Ensemble AdaBoost Classifier</b> model.